Carter-Haid/Park-USM/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Thank you for helping to make the project better! #opensource

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)